Haaga-Helia's COVID-19 policies

-From 31 January 2022 onwards, we want to continue to offer contact teaching opportunities widely to all students to ensure their smooth progression of studies, and their grouping and well-being.
+From 28 February 2022 onwards, we want to continue to offer contact teaching opportunities widely to all students to ensure a smooth progression of studies, as well as team-building and well-being.

 In teaching, the majority of the implementations will be offered as contact teaching.
 Some of the courses can also take the form of online teaching and a combination of contact and distance learning.

 Students belonging to risk groups should avoid close contact during the epidemic and are therefore not recommended to participate in contact teaching.
 (THL: Risk groups for severe coronavirus disease)